-58. Information regarding patterns of uniforms or equipment for Officers of Royal Marines can be obtained on application at the Office of the Adjutant-General, Royal Marines, Admiralty, Whitehall, S.W.1.
+58. Information regarding patterns of uniforms or equipment for Officers of Royal Marines can be obtained on application at the Office of the General Officer Commanding Royal Marines, Queen Anne's Mansions, St James' Park, S.W.1.

 VIII.-Medals and Medal Ribbons.